Jack in the Box: Advertising

 In April 2006, Jack in the Box launched an ad campaign called Bread is Back, taking a stab at the low-carbohydrate diets of recent years.

 In 2006, Jack in the Box took the use of this perception creating a commercial featuring a typical stoner who is indecisive about ordering.
 When faced with a decision, the Jack in the Box figurine in his car tells him to "stick to the classics" and order 30 tacos, implying that he has the "munchies".
 This ad later stirred up controversy among a San Diego teen group who claimed that the ad was irresponsible showing a teenager who was under the influence of drugs.
 To protest, they presented the company with 2000 postcards protesting the ad, despite the fact that it had not aired since the beginning of the previous month.
 This commercial was redone in 2009 to feature the new logo and the new campaign.

 Another ad touting the chain's milkshakes aired in 2001 and was shot in the stilted style of a 1970s-era antidrug spot, urging kids to "say no to fake shakes" and featured "Larry the Crime Donkey," a parody of McGruff the Crime Dog.

-In 2007, Jack in the Box began a commercial campaign for their new 100% sirloin beef hamburgers, implying that they were of higher quality than the Angus beef used by Carl's Jr., Hardee's, Wendy's, and Burger King.
-That May, CKE Restaurants, Inc., the parent company of Carl's Jr. and Hardee's, filed a lawsuit against Jack in the Box, Inc. CKE claimed, among other things, that the commercials tried to give the impression that Carl's Jr./Hardee's Angus beef hamburgers contained cow anuses by having an actor swirl his finger in the air in a circle while saying "Angus" in one commercial and having other people in the second commercial laugh when the word "Angus" was mentioned.
-They also attacked Jack in the Box's claim that sirloin, a cut found on all cattle, was of higher quality than Angus beef, which is a breed of cattle.
+In 2007, Jack in the Box launched an advertising campaign for its sirloin hamburgers, comparing them to the Angus beef used by competitors including Carl's Jr., Hardee's, Wendy's, and Burger King.
+In May 2007, CKE Restaurants, parent company of Carl's Jr. and Hardee's, sued Jack in the Box in federal court over the ads.
+CKE alleged the commercials misled consumers by insinuating Angus beef came from a cow's anus, noting ads where Jack Box pointed to a diagram of a cow's rear end and executives laughed at the word "Angus".
+The lawsuit also disputed Jack in the Box's claim that sirloin, a cut of beef, was higher quality than Angus, a cattle breed.
+The parties settled the suit out of court in July 2007.